hernandoabella/clean-code-in-js/README.md

 By applying these principles to your functions, you'll create a codebase that's not only clean but also easier to maintain and extend.
 Clean functions are the bedrock of clean code and are vital for fostering code that is both understandable and reliable.

+## Objects and Data Structures: Efficient and Understandable Data Structures

+In the world of programming, data is at the heart of nearly everything we do.
+How we structure and manage that data is critical to creating clean, maintainable code.
+In this section, we'll explore the art of structuring objects and data in a way that's both efficient and easy to understand.

+Use Meaningful Names:

+Bad:
+javascript
+Copy code
+const obj = {
+  x: 10,
+  y: 20,
+};
+Good:
+javascript
+Copy code
+const point = {
+  xCoordinate: 10,
+  yCoordinate: 20,
+};
+Meaningful names for object properties make it clear what each property represents.

+Encapsulation:

+Bad:
+javascript
+Copy code
+const square = {
+  side: 5,
+  calculateArea() {
+    return this.side * this.side;
+  },
+};
+Good:
+javascript
+Copy code
+class Square {
+  constructor(side) {
+    this.side = side;
+  }
+  calculateArea() {
+    return this.side * this.side;
+  }
+}
+Encapsulation is the concept of bundling data (properties) and methods (functions) that operate on the data into a single unit.
+Using classes in JavaScript allows for better encapsulation and modeling real-world entities.

+Avoid Excessive Getter and Setter Methods:

+Bad:
+javascript
+Copy code
+class Circle {
+  constructor(radius) {
+    this._radius = radius;
+  }
+  getRadius() {
+    return this._radius;
+  }
+  setRadius(newRadius) {
+    this._radius = newRadius;
+  }
+  calculateArea() {
+    return Math.PI * Math.pow(this._radius, 2);
+  }
+}
+Good:
+javascript
+Copy code
+class Circle {
+  constructor(radius) {
+    this.radius = radius;
+  }
+  calculateArea() {
+    return Math.PI * Math.pow(this.radius, 2);
+  }
+}
+Excessive getter and setter methods can make your code harder to read and maintain.
+Use them sparingly when necessary.

+Leverage Factory Functions and Constructors:

+Bad:
+javascript
+Copy code
+function createPerson(name, age) {
+  return {
+    name,
+    age,
+  };
+}
+Good:
+javascript
+Copy code
+class Person {
+  constructor(name, age) {
+    this.name = name;
+    this.age = age;
+  }
+}
+Use factory functions or constructors to create structured objects, which make it easier to enforce data consistency and provide a blueprint for data.

+Consistent Data Structures:

+Bad:
+javascript
+Copy code
+const user = {
+  username: 'john_doe',
+  userEmail: 'john@example.com',
+};
+Good:
+javascript
+Copy code
+const user = {
+  username: 'john_doe',
+  email: 'john@example.com',
+};
+Consistency in data structure names enhances code readability and maintainability.

+By following these practices when structuring objects and data, you'll create a codebase that's not only efficient but also easy to understand and work with.
+Clean and well-structured data is fundamental to writing code that is both maintainable and robust.